 - 6 ft (183 cm) standard tubing or

 - 9 ft (274 cm) extended tubing

-- 1 Coolgard or Thermogard console (provided separately)
+- 1 Thermogard console (provided separately)

+- 1 Catheter Convenience Kit

+- 1 YSI-400 temperature probe (not provided)

 Catheter preparation and insertion

 Note.
 The catheter has a radiopaque marker band to assist in identification of the catheter during and after insertion when viewed using x-ray equipment.
 The proximal end of the proximal balloon has one marker band.
 The tip of the catheter contains barium sulfate to make it radiopaque.